 Leveraging the Synergy

 These two fundamental shared principles provide the basis for a unique set of business cases that are only realized by leveraging Event Processing platforms and High Performance Databases

 In the Trading LifeCycle, Event Processing and High Performance databases are partner technologies harmoniously bound together to form a union where the whole is greater than the sum of the parts.
 They are the peas and carrots that together create a host of real-world use-cases that would not be possible as individual technologies.

 Myself along with my colleague Dan Hubsher we are doing a 3-part Webinar series entitled "Concept to Profit".
 The focus is on event processing in the trade lifecycle, but we include cases that touch upon high performance databases.
 You can still register for part 2: Building Trading Strategies in the Apama WorkBench where I will focus on the tools for strategy development aimed at the IT developer.

 Once again thanks for reading, you can follow me at twitter, here.

-View all posts from The Progress Guys on the Progress blog.
+View all posts from The Progress Team on the Progress blog.
 Connect with us about all things application development and deployment, data integration and digital business.

 Let our experts teach you how to use Sitefinity's best-in-class features to deliver compelling digital experiences.Learn More